390th ECS Captain becomes first Airman to graduate from Navy Weapon School

 |Downloads:

-This work, 390th ECS Captain becomes first Airman to graduate from Navy Weapon School [Image 2 of 2], by A1C Akeem Campbell, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 390th ECS Captain becomes first Airman to graduate from Navy Weapon School, by A1C Akeem Campbell, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT